Word Gems

 Elenchus.
 I know what you mean.
 When we hear that bird sing, especially, in the very early hours with the dawning light, its singing can strike us as altogether peaceful and quieting.
 However, as we must hasten to admit, the effect is but momentary.
 No real change takes place in our troubled spirits.

-K. That realization is very disconcerting; because in that rapturous moment of the bird’s jubilant song, we do feel enchanted.
-We feel more alive.
+K. This realization is very disconcerting; because in that rapturous moment of the bird’s jubilant song, we do feel enchanted, we feel more alive.
 We wish we could freeze time and just live in that glorious instant.
 But the moment passes; and so does our enchantment.
 And then it’s as if we’d never heard our feathered friend’s “hymn to the morning.”

 E. And all of this raises the unsettling question: What about all the other aspects of Nature’s peace and beauty that the whole world longs and seeks for?

-K. The vacation home by the beach or in the mountains; the flower gardens; the paintings; the concerts, the poety; the pets we like – all these items people seek for in order to capture a measure of peace and tranquility.
+K. The vacation home by the beach or in the mountains; the flower gardens; the paintings; the concerts, the poetry; the pets we like – all these items people crave in order to capture a measure of peace and tranquility.
 And yet, do those who enjoy any of this command for themselves greater repose and equanimity, in any meaningful sense?

-E. As Krishnamurti points out, none of this leads to a transformed heart and mind.
+E. Or for any duration of time?
+As Krishnamurti points out, none of this leads to a transformed heart and mind.

-E. It’s odd.
-Billions have tried this plan, but has it ever worked for anyone?
+E. Billions have tried this plan, but has it ever worked for anyone in the history of the world?

-K. For some, in part, more than others; but why has it failed?
-We witness that bird singing, that dazzling sunset, and also the beautiful person, and we do feel the uplifting sensation; we do feel better – but only for that fleeting brief time.
-Why can't it save us?
+K. For some, in part, and for a short time; but why has it failed?
+We witness that bird singing, that dazzling sunset, and also the beautiful face, the beautiful person, and we do feel the uplifting sensation, we do feel better – but only for very fleeting moments.
+And so, we all ask, why can't this beauty save us?

 K. They appear to be at a Christmas party.

-E. It’s an artist’s concept of what everyone is driven to seek for: that perfect moment of sublime happiness with a gorgeous significant other.
+E. It’s an artist’s conception of what everyone is driven to seek for: that perfect moment of sublime happiness with a gorgeous significant other.

 K. This guy just stepped out of a female fantasy of Mr. Perfect; his tie, well in place, with suit perfectly pressed; his smile, just right.
 Women would be afraid to approach him, lest they be struck dead by the gods.